MuhammadMinhaj22/MuhammadMinhaj22/README.md

 A passionate self-taught developer exploring Python, Web Development, and diving into AI/ML.

-🌱 Currently learning Data Science and Machine Learning with Python.
+🌱 Currently learning Artificial Intelligence and Machine Learning with Python.

 👯 Open to collaborate on beginner-friendly and creative projects.